Great Synagogue of London: History

 The Royal Dukes of Cambridge, Cumberland, and Sussex, sons of George III, visited the Great Synagogue of London in 1809.
 There they were seated on elegant Egyptian revival chairs as they watched the religious service.
 The synagogue was also visited around this period, during his schooldays, by the writer Leigh Hunt, who wrote 'I took pleasure in witnessing the semi-Catholic pomp of their service and in hearing their fine singing, not without something of a constant astonishment at their wearing their hats'.

-The synagogue was destroyed during the night of May 10/11, 1941, during one of the last major attacks of the Blitz.
+The synagogue was destroyed during the night of 10-11 May 1941, during one of the last major attacks of the Blitz.
 A plaque commemorating the synagogue is placed on Duke's Place.

+Leadership

 Rabbis

-The rabbis of the Great Synagogue, and their terms of office, included: